LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 ..

     This requires a bit more explanation.
-Normally, when you run *colcon build*, it creates copies of your package’s files in the */install* folder (specifically in the */share* directory).
-ROS2 only recognizes the files in the */install* folder, so any changes you make will not be applied until you rebuild the project.
+Normally, when you run *colcon build*, it takes all your files from */src*, build them into */build*, and install them into */install*.
+ROS2 only recognizes the files in the */install* directory, so any changes you make in */src* will not be applied until you rebuild the project.

     However, using the *colcon build --symlink-install* command creates symbolic links to the files in the */src* folder.
 This allows ROS2 to track changes in your files automatically, so you do not have to rebuild the project each time.